 - When we receive inquiries about our certification, the folks are trying to determine which certification program to choose.
 Why not take them all?
 Each will take a slightly different angle on education and techniques.
 You will become a more thorough and skilled instructor with a wide variety of knowledge vs one perspective.

-- If you're interested in being hired by recreational centers, colleges, government agencies and the like, most likely they'll require your instructors or business to be certified.
+- If you're interested in being hired by recreational centers, colleges, government agencies and the like, most likely they'll require your instructors or business to be certified or have some sort of outdoor education degree.
 In order to work in education or government agencies, degrees and certifications are required.
 Why would they hire or contract services that don't meet similar requirements?